microsoft/fabric-launcher/README.md

 - Access to Microsoft Fabric workspace
 - Running within a Fabric Python notebook (for `notebookutils` access)

+**Note**: `semantic-link-sempy` is a runtime dependency that is pre-installed in Fabric notebook environments.
+For local development or testing outside of Fabric, the package uses mocked versions of these dependencies.

 ## Contributing

 Contributions are welcome!
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.